-After the firmware upgrade is complete, a bar indicator will show "Firmware Been Updated Successfully" e Has After the new firmware completes download, user should find a chan restart the controller for the new firmware to take effect. ce to Note The user has to reconfigure all of the settings after the firmwa re upgrade is complete, because all of the settings will default to the original default values..
+After the firmware upgrade is complete, a bar indicator will show "Firmware Has Been Updated Successfully"

+After the new firmware completes download, user should find a chance to restart the controller for the new firmware to take effect.

+The user has to reconfigure all of the settings after the firmware upgrade is complete, because all of the settings will default to the original default values.